k8gb-io/k8gb/docs/deploy_infoblox.md

 * Modify the example configuration.
 Important parameters described below:
   * `dnsZone` - this zone will be delegated to the `edgeDNS` in your environment.
 E.g. `yourzone.edgedns.com`
   * `edgeDNSZone` - this zone will be automatically configured by k8gb to delegate to `dnsZone` and will make k8gb controlled nodes act as authoritative server for this zone.
 E.g. `edgedns.com`
-  * `edgeDNSServer` stable DNS server in your environment that is controlled by edgeDNS provider e.g. Infoblox so k8gb instances will be able to talk to each other through automatically created DNS names
+  * `edgeDNSServers` stable DNS servers in your environment that is controlled by edgeDNS provider e.g. Infoblox so k8gb instances will be able to talk to each other through automatically created DNS names
   * `clusterGeoTag` to geographically tag your cluster.
 We are operating `eu` cluster in this example
   * `extGslbClustersGeoTags` contains Geo tag of the cluster(s) to talk with when k8gb is deployed to multiple clusters.
 Imagine your second cluster is `us` so we tag it accordingly
   * `infoblox.enabled: true` to enable automated zone delegation configuration at edgeDNS provider.
 You don't need it for local testing and can optionally be skipped.
 Meanwhile, in this section we will cover a fully operational end-to-end scenario.